Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

     - adds transferAndCall which combines transfer function and call function, and solve the problems solved by ERC223

 3. ERC777
-    - use send function to repalce transfer function
+    - use send function to replace transfer function
     - use the hook function to controls whether to accept transfer
     - use the operator authorization function to replace the approve function as a proxy transfer solution